The Minlog System

 - Reference Manual, a more thorough description of Minlog

 - Logic for Gray-code computation, U. Berger, K. Miyamoto, H. Schwichtenberg and H. Tsuiki.
-(To appear in D. Probst and P. Schuster (eds), Concepts of Proof in Mathematics, Philosophy, and Computer Science, De Gruyter, 2016)
+(In D. Probst and P. Schuster (eds), Concepts of Proof in Mathematics, Philosophy, and Computer Science, De Gruyter, 2016, pp. 69–110)

 - Program extraction from nested definitions, K. Miyamoto, F. Nordvall Forsberg and H. Schwichtenberg (ITP 2013)